 (d) Fondling the unclothed genitals of himself or herself or another person.”

 City ordinances vary, but there are similar ordinances in many cities.
-In general, city ordinances tend to be more broad, and less Constitutional, as compared to state statutes.
+Compared to state statutes, city ordinances are sometimes unconstitutionally broad.

-Police have used this ordinance to tab charge a couple making out in a car in a neighborhood targeted for intolerant policing (with racial disparate-impact implications).
+Police have used this ordinance to tab charge a couple making out in a car in a neighborhood targeted for intolerant policing (with racially disparate-impacts).
 They have also used these type of ordinances to harass people they suspect of prostitution, but lack evidence for a prostitution charge.

 Gay Targeting and Police Stings sometimes result in these kinds of criminal charges.
-The 2007 high-profile case of U.S. Senator Larry Craig appears to be a case in point.
+The 2007 high-profile case of U.S. Senator Larry Craig appears a case in point.
 Police had set up a “sting” in a men’s restroom at MSP airport to catch men engaging in homosexual activity.
-This has also been done in adult bookstores over the years.
+Police have set up stings in adult bookstores over the years, as well.